Lukeaton/skeptik/README.md

 # Lumière
-Provides enlightening articles.

 Lumière is an alternative to sites like Medium and the majoity of legacy news outlets.
-A place that contributers can publish thoughtful, enlightening articles nased on fact, reason and science.
+A place that contributers can publish thoughtful, enlightening articles based on fact, reason and science.
 Not emotions and feelings.

 Without the pressure of a deadlines, overbearing editors and shareholders influening the content.
+Contibutors can publish without the fear of job loss due to social media outrage.
+Hopefully the reader benefits from this with fully fleshed out articles that can shine a light in this too often dark world.

+Enjoy.

 ![](header.png)